A visual representation of intellectual pursuits

 The Creation Process

-By plotting brain responses to various orientations around a circle, Benedikt visualized the data in a way that forms the shape of an eye.
+By plotting brain responses (fixation-ERPs) in the direction of the respective underlying eye-movements, the shape of an eye was formed.
 This approach not only highlights the connection between eye movements and neural activity but also brings the data to life in an intuitive and captivating manner.

 Artistic Concept

 The artwork serves as a bridge between science and art, making the orientation effects visually engaging.
 The “eye” symbolizes the core of the study, while the patterns within reflect the detailed brain responses to different movements.
-This visual concept simplifies complex data and invites viewers to explore the subtleties of orientation effects.
+Different colors reflect brain activity of different subjects, and the primary brain activity of eye-movements, the lambda complex is forming the eye.

 “I wanted to connect orientation with eye movement — creating an ‘eye’ using brain responses was the perfect solution.
 I’m very happy with the outcome.”